Connectors

 Both need the same details:

-OAuth2 and MS Entra ID (which implements OAuth2) are the industry standard.
-Use them when you can; with OAuth2, client secret basic is the safer of the two flavours.
+OAuth2 and MS Entra ID (which is OAuth2 underneath) are the industry standard and what you should reach for first.
+With OAuth2, client secret basic is the safer of the two flavours - prefer it unless the back office only accepts the post variant.

-For quick tests, Basic Authentication is the fastest way to get going, and NTLM/Windows are fine when Windows AD is set up properly on the NAV/BC server.
-These are older methods the industry has moved away from, so reach for them only when OAuth2 or MS Entra ID isn't an option.
+Basic Authentication is the fastest way to get a test integration working.
+Windows / NTLM is fine on-prem when Active Directory is set up properly on the NAV/BC server.
+Both are older methods the industry has moved away from, so use them only when OAuth2 or MS Entra ID isn't an option.

 | Connector | Basic Auth | Windows Auth | NTLM | MS Entra ID | OAuth2: Basic Auth | OAuth2: Body Auth |